 Consumer Choice and Food Safety.
 Proponents of mandatory COOL argue that U.S. consumers have a right to know the origin of their food, particularly during a period when food imports are increasing, and whenever particular health and safety problems arise.
-They cite as one prominent example concerns about the safety of some foreign beef arising from the discoveries of bovine spongiform encephalopathy (BSE, or "mad cow disease" in four Canadian-born cows in 2003 and 2004 (one imported earlier to the United States).
+They cite as one prominent example concerns about the safety of some foreign beef arising from the discoveries of bovine spongiform encephalopathy (BSE, or mad cow disease) in a number of Canadian-born cows (and two U.S. cows) since 2003.
 Most foreign markets suspended imports of both countries' beef and cattle.
 After briefly suspending all Canadian beef imports, U.S. authorities have since granted entry to large quantities of some types of Canadian beef, making it more important that U.S. consumers know where their meat is from, COOL supporters argue.
-(See CRS Issue Brief IB10127.)

 Critics (and some proponents) of COOL assert that such labeling does not increase food safety or public health by telling consumers which foods are safer than others.
+Food safety problems can as likely originate in domestic supplies as in imports, as evidenced by the more than 30 recalls of U.S. meat and poultry products announced by USDA in 2006 alone, opponents point out.
 They argue that all food imports already must meet equivalent U.S. safety standards, which are enforced vigorously by U.S. officials at the border and overseas.
 Scientific principles, not geography, must be the arbiter of safety, they argue, adding that recent Canadian beef imports have posed virtually no risk to consumers or U.S. agriculture.